 Yeah, yeah, yeah.
 There are studies in which you have a group of Asian females and you assign one to be primed by their Asian identity and another to be primed by their female identity.
 The ones primed by their Asian identities do better on a test, and those primed by their female identities do worse.

-White nationalists like to use twin studies in their arguments.
+White nationalists like to use adoption studies in their arguments.
 Did you guys talk about those?

 They think that it's optimal science.
 And it's good science.
 But it has problems, like, you can't control for the prenatal environment.
 In arguments with Derek, [I pointed out] black children who are adopted into white families, compared to their siblings who are not, get IQ benefits by virtue of the fact that white adoptive families have a higher socioeconomic status.
 White nationalists point out that kids who are adopted into other families still have IQ scores that are correlated with their biological parents—that is because, like all things, there is some genetic contribution.
 But there’s a good meta-analysis, which is a mathematical review of all of the published studies, by a few researchers at Leiden University of over 17,000 adopted children that shows that adoption from a poorer family into a family with a higher socioeconomic status is associated with large gains in IQ compared to non-adopted siblings or peers.